 - Assets (legal title to a house, for instance) are disbursed according to the decedent’s wishes expressed in the will or, in case there is no will, according to the state’s intestate succession laws.

-And that’s it for the probate process for a house in Wilmington and for the entire estate as well.
+And that’s it for the probate process for a house in Eastern and for the entire estate as well.
 Just be wary about any scams that may pop up along the way.

 Common Probate Scams

 These are some new twists on old scams that owe their re-birth (and effectiveness) chiefly to the Internet and email.
 They always, however, target the vulnerable.

 - Probate Avoidance Scam – The perpetrators of this scam usually target the elderly.
 It involves persuading victims to buy fraudulent products that purport to help them avoid probate, for example, a very expensive living trust kit.
 Once the scammers have the money in their hands, they either never deliver or provide a product that is actually legally useless.

 - Inheritance/Estate Tax Scam – Some states still levy an inheritance or estate tax.
 Using a trusted person’s or organization’s name, scammers contact potential executors/personal representatives informing them that they stand to inherit a bunch of money.
 The only catch is that – because in these states the tax must be paid before probate can go forward – the victims must first send the scammers an inflated tax.

 - Fraudulent Listings Scam – This one owes its effectiveness to the popularity of sites like Craigslist for home shoppers, especially renters, and applies particularly to the probate process for a house in Eastern.
 Scammers research the property of recently deceased individuals and advertise it for rent.
 Then, when the scammers collect the deposit and first month’s rent, they disappear, leaving the people engaged in probate to deal with the upset victim.